Effective Date: November 27, 2023

 - Information from Third Parties.
 We may collect your personal data from third parties if you give permissions to those third parties to share your information with us or where you have made that information publicly available.

 We offer Email Analytics Services that, if available through a customer’s subscription, may allow us to collect data on the customer’s behalf about the emails that the customer sends.
 We provide a pixel that the customer may include in the body of the emails the customer sends that enables the customer to collect certain data via our Services about its email recipients.
 Email Analytics Services are intended to allow the email sender to measure the performance of the email message and to learn how to improve email delivery and open rates.
-Such data may include, as determined by our customer via its configuration of the Services, the email recipients’ email addresses, the browser and email clients used, geolocation information (inferred from IP addresses that are not retained by Litmus) and details about how their recipients engage with the email (e.g., whether or not the email was read, forwarded or printed).
+Such data may include, as determined by the User via its configuration of the Services, the browser and email clients used, and details about how their recipients engage with the email (e.g., whether or not the email was read, forwarded or printed).
 Click here for more information about the data elements processed in connection with Email Analytics Services.

 It is in our customers’ discretion as to what data is collected in connection with Email Analytics Services and, therefore, each customer is solely responsible for the collection and use of any such data, including, without limitation, ensuring that such collection and use is in accordance with the customer’s privacy policies and all applicable laws.